DreekFire/Tides/README.md

 **High Tide** contains code that is narrowly applicable to applications in FtD and similar fields.
 It contains FtD-specific code.

 **Full** contains complete examples.
-Currently, there is one example, which is the mouse aim demonstrator.
+Currently, there are 3 examples:

 1. Mouse Aim Aircraft:
 * Mouse control of aircraft